remora-lang/remora/docs/language.rst

 --------------------------------------------------------------------------------

 This is the grammar that the parser currently supports.
-It'the sugar-free grammar below with some syntactic sugar tacked on, as used/defined in Justin's thesis and the Remora tutorial.
+It's the sugar-free grammar below with some syntactic sugar tacked on, as used/defined in Justin's thesis and the Remora tutorial.
 The exact sugar is: